avbest/AbantesTrojan/ReadMe-FMV.txt

    / _ \   | '_ \   / _` | | '_ \  | __|  / _ \ / __|
   / ___ \  | |_) | | (_| | | | | | | |_  |  __/ \__ \
  /_/   \_\ |_.__/   \__,_| |_| |_|  \__|  \___| |___/
 !!!!
-NOT COMPATIBLE WITH WINDOWS 10, WINDOWS 8 AND WINDOWS 8.1 !!!!
+NOT COMPATIBLE WITH WINDOWS 10, WINDOWS 8.x !!!!
 !!!!
 Install Required Frameworks Included In The Folder!!!!

 Created By: ElektroKill and Chris